Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 4. ATV Mud Kicking and Snorkeling by Boat in Cozumel

 Feeling adventurous?
-Go off-roading in the jungle of Cozumel and then take a dip in one of the famous cenotes.
+Go off-roading in Cozumel’s jungle and then dip in one of the famous cenotes.

 [book here]